DaneVass/SPLINTR_preprocessing/README.md

 - Perform QC and analysis of Starcode output in R using `library-analysis-template.Rmd`

 - Output will include a fasta file of barcode sequences within each library which can be used to generate a reference library for subsequent barcode alignment.

+- See example output in `library-analysis-template.html` and `test`